SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-06-unit.md

 ## Summary

-In this section, you learned how to store and delete files and documents in a SharePoint repository services Container using the Microsoft Graph REST APIs.
+In this section, you learned how to store and delete files and documents in a SharePoint Embedded Container using the Microsoft Graph REST APIs.

 ## Next Steps

-Let's get started and continue with the next topic in this tutorial, [Hands on Lab - Create, update and delete files within a Container](./m02-07-hol.md), where you’ll update the existing project to store files in a SharePoint repository services Container.
+Let's get started and continue with the next topic in this tutorial, [Hands on Lab - Create, update and delete files within a Container](./m02-07-hol.md), where you’ll update the existing project to store files in a SharePoint Embedded Container.